-For skiers and snowboarders, backpacks carry avalanche rescue tools that can save lives.
-Other times, they just carry a few energy bars and a water bottle.
-So, picking the right pack for your day on the slopes depends a lot on the mission at hand.
+For skiers, snowmobilers, and splitboarders, backpacks carry avalanche rescue tools that can save lives.
+Other times, they just carry a few energy bars and a water bottle or an extra pair of mittens.
+Picking the right pack for your day on the slopes depends a lot on the mission at hand.

-While most packs have a lot in common — namely, shoulder straps and a pack bag — they differ wildly in size, weight, and how much they’ll comfortably carry.
+While most packs have a lot in common — namely, shoulder straps and a central zippered compartment — they differ wildly in size, weight, and how much they’ll comfortably carry.
 Packs these days are incredibly well-made.
 Materials are built to last, seams are heat-welded or bar-tacked, and buckles only break if they’re abused.

 To find the best ski backpacks, we ascended and skied Oregon’s Mt.
 Hood and Washington’s Mt.
 Adams, ski and splitboard mountaineered in the Rocky Mountains, and scrambled up snow-covered peaks in the Dolomites.
 We’ve steered backcountry snowmobiles to reach the base of peaks and couloirs and joined skimo races, too.

 While not every top-notch ski and snowboard pack made our list, we can assure you this guide includes excellent designs across a range of volumes and styles.
 These packs serve a spectrum of objectives for various types of skiers, riders, and sledders.

 For more help choosing the best ski backpack for the season, check out the details behind pack designs in our buyer’s guide at the bottom of this article, as well as our comparison chart.
 If you still have questions, take a look at our list of frequently asked questions.